belowtheline/site_2014/content/intro.md

 # Your vote.
 Your preference.
 Your deal.

-__There are over 50 small parties running this election__ --- does one of them suit your vision for Australia better than Labor, Liberal, the Nationals, or even Family First or the Greens?
+__There are over 50 small parties running in this election__ --- does one of them suit your vision for Australia better than Labor, Liberal, the Nationals, or even Family First or the Greens?

 __In Australia, you *cannot* throw away your vote.__